 Allow SSH with UFW

-Always allow SSH access before enabling a firewall on a remote server.
-Blocking port 22 (or your custom SSH port) while connected remotely will lock you out of the system.
+Always allow SSH access before enabling or reloading a firewall on a remote server.
+Blocking port 22 or your custom SSH port can leave the system reachable only through local console, rescue access, or a provider control panel.

 View SSH Logs